 But in all seriousness, trauma is subjective to the person who experienced it and for those with lasting memories (in psychobabble we call it intrusive thoughts) that interfere with day to day life -- we must understand as behavioral health providers what is likely happening.
-Scaer does an amazing job looking comparing trauma survivors and whiplash victims both experiencing problems functioning that have no explained physical abnormality.
+Scaer does a fantastic job looking comparing trauma survivors and whiplash victims both experiencing problems functioning that have no explained physical abnormality.
 To elaborate, Scaer is a neurologist who researched reporters having whiplash from motor vehicle accidents.
-During his work in the area, Scaer found that treating professionals believed victims were malingering symptoms to receive compensation from the accidents.
-However, after litigation proceedings and settlements were received, these victims still weren't getting much better and continued to report pain even when there was no further compensation possible.
+During his work in the area, Scaer found that treating professionals believed victims were malingering symptoms to receive compensation from the collisions.
+However, after litigation proceedings and settlements were collected, these victims still weren't getting much better and continued to report pain even when there was no further compensation possible.
 Scared couldn't see any neurological or physical abnormalities in these patients but believed there was still something going on.

 A) feeling emotionally numb

 B) over-reactive to things that weren't bothersome before the event

 C) avoid people, places, and things because they no longer feel safe

 D) experience agitation, loss of sleep, etc. which were not difficult for them before the trauma.

 There are many other symptoms related to trauma that we have seen too.
 For purposes of this blog (and to avoid clinical jargon, I won't get into these and encourage you to google PTSD diagnostic criteria.)